 - Enjoy a low student-to-faculty ratio, making collaborative work and student support a priority

 - Receive hands-on experience and research training in lab settings

 - Have the opportunity to pursue cross-disciplinary research across such subjects as management, statistics, computer science, biology or sociology

 Each program within the Graduate School at Montana State has its own particular requirements for admission, and the Psychological Science program is not different.
 To ensure that you start your application on the right foot, please review the admissions requirements for the Psychological Science program.
-This includes any additional deadlines that the Psychology department may have aside from the Graduate School, which does practice rolling admissions.
+This includes any additional deadlines that the College of Letters & Science may have aside from the Graduate School, which does practice rolling admissions.